Kallangur, Queensland: History

 The area once belonged to Mrs. Griffin of Whiteside west of Petrie, and was acquired by the son of a Scottish migrant by the name of Thomas Petrie in 1855.
 The name Kallangur originates from the Indigenous Australian word kalangoor, meaning a goodly or satisfactory place.
 Kallangur is situated in the Yugarabul traditional Indigenous Australian country of the Brisbane and surrounding regions, however, the word kalangoor is from the Kabi dialect, from the traditional Indigenous Australian Gubbi Gubbi (Kabi) country of the Sunshine Coast and surrounding regions.

 Gympie Road (now Old Gympie Road) passed through Kallangur from Brisbane to Gympie.
 It was a route travelled by Cobb & Co coaches.

 Kallangur grew in the early twentieth century as it was on the main road route to the Redcliffe peninsula before the construction of the Hornibrook Bridge in the 1930s.

 Kallangur State School opened on 9 June 1930.

 More recent development has been in response to the general housing demand in the northern growth corridor.

+Space City was built on Anzac Avenue in 1978 before being demolished in 1985.

 Dakabin State School opened on 28 January 1992.

 St Peter's Anglican church was closed on 7 March 1993 under the authority of Assistant Bishop Wood.

 An ANZAC memorial gate was erected along with a bronze statue on the corner of Anzac Avenue and Goodfellows Road.
 The new Memorial Gardens was unveiled in front of the North's Leagues and Services Club in 2005 by the former Minister for Veterans' Affairs De-Anne Kelly.